asztr/LatticeBoltzmann2D/README.md

 # 2D Lattice-Boltzmann

-Interactive simulation of a 2D incompressible viscous fluid using the Lattice-Boltzmann D2Q9 method.dolphin
+Interactive simulation of a 2D incompressible viscous fluid using the Lattice-Boltzmann D2Q9 method.

 Requirements: qmake, libfftw3, Qt